-The scientists, engineers, and analysts of the Co-Optimization of Fuels & Engines (Co-Optima) initiative are investigating fuels and engines as dynamic design variables that can work together to boost efficiency and performance, while minimizing emissions.
+The scientists, engineers, and analysts of the Co-Optimization of Fuels & Engines (Co-Optima) initiative investigated fuels and engines as dynamic design variables that can work together to boost efficiency and performance, while minimizing emissions.
 Potential benefits include dramatic improvements in vehicle fuel economy and increases in the use of domestically sourced fuel for transportation.
 This, in turn, has the potential to create new U.S. jobs and keep energy dollars in the United States, while reducing emissions and costs for consumers and commercial operators at the pump.

 Solutions for Vehicles of All Classes

 In addition to exploring synergies among the fuels, spark-ignition (SI) engines, and powertrains used in today’s traditional light-duty (LD) vehicles, the Co-Optima initiative investigated multimode, advanced compression-ignition (ACI), and mixing-controlled compression ignition (MCCI) solutions for the full range of LD, medium-duty (MD) and heavy-duty (HD) vehicles, along with opportunities related to hybrid and plug-in hybrid technologies.
 The objective scientific outcomes of this research is designed to provide American industry and policymakers with the knowledge, data, and tools needed to decide which changes could prove most viable and beneficial for drivers, businesses, and the environment.